focat69/celestalx/README.md

 ## Some scripts we offer
-We have a hub, with 6 scripts!
+We have a hub, with 12 scripts + a bulit in executor!
 More coming as the hub develops.